-Methamphetamine, also known as meth, crank, ice and speed, is sometimes prescribed by a physician, but is usually always used illegally.
+Methamphetamine is a drug that has many different names.
+It is also known as meth, crank, ice and speed.
 Meth can be used in a variety of ways: it can be smoked, inhaled, injected and snorted.
 The drug works by sending chemicals to the brain make people feel good, mimicking their natural reward system.

-Because of this possible devastating effect on the unborn child, it should not be taken while you are pregnant.
-Other problems these drugs can cause include things like premature births, miscarriages and problems with the child during its newborn period such as trouble eating, jitteriness and trouble sleeping.
-There is no safe level of methamphetamines known, and since it is an agent of drug abuse, it should be avoided especially during pregnancy.
-Because the baby’s brain is in development during the entire pregnancy, mental defects can arise if these drugs are used at any time during the pregnancy.
+Research points to higher rates of premature delivery and placental abruption (the separation of the placental lining from the uterus).
+Some other drug-related problems include things like premature births, miscarriages and problems with the child during its newborn period such as trouble eating, jitteriness and trouble sleeping.
+There is no safe level of methamphetamine use.
+Since this drug is an agent of drug abuse, it should be avoided especially during pregnancy.
+The baby’s brain is in development during the entire pregnancy; mental defects can arise if these drugs are used at any time during the pregnancy.

 How Addiction During Pregnancy Affects The Birth

-Babies who are born too early have problems with many of their body’s systems, since they haven’t had enough time to fully develop.
+Often these children have problems with many of their body’s systems, because they haven’t had time to fully develop.
 There is also the possibility for an increase in SIDS in children who are exposed to methamphetamines.

 Babies Born Addicted

-If a woman uses methamphetamines during pregnancy, the babies can show signs of going through withdrawal symptoms after being born.
-These can include difficulty eating, being jittery and having trouble sleeping.
+If a woman uses methamphetamines during pregnancy, their baby can show signs of going through withdrawal symptoms after birth.
+Some of these symptoms include having difficulty eating, being jittery and even having trouble sleeping.

 Has it Hurt Your Baby?

-The best thing to do if you are using methamphetamines and you are pregnant or you think you are pregnant is to stop using them.
+The best thing to do if you are using methamphetamines and you are pregnant—or if you think you are pregnant—is to stop using them.
 If you are concerned, your doctor can offer options to check for birth defects.
-Once your baby is born, you should consult a pediatrician about your history and seek treatment advice.
+Once your baby is born, it is important to talk to a pediatrician about your history and seek treatment advice.

 Pregnancy and Breastfeeding